axsh/wakame-vdc/vmapp/windows-image-build/README.md

 # Overview

-The main two scripts are `build-w-answerfile-floppy.sh` and `windows-image-smoke-test.sh`.
+The main two scripts are `build-dir-utils.sh` and `windows-image-smoke-test.sh`.
 The first script evolved over time to automate various things that were useful when building Windows images and debugging PowerShell scripts.
 It focuses on things that were easy